itchronicles/blog/content/policies/privacy-policy.md

 	Purpose: These Cookies allow us to remember choices You make when You use the Website, such as remembering your login details or language preference.
 The purpose of these Cookies is to provide You with a more personal experience and to avoid You having to re-enter your preferences every time You use the Website.

+## Cookies Consent

+We use Google Ads to serve personalized advertisements.
+Before Google can place advertising cookies on your device, you need to provide your consent.
+When you visit our website, a cookie consent banner will appear to allow you to accept or reject cookies for personalized advertising.

+- __Necessary Cookies__: These are essential for the website to function and cannot be turned off.
+- __Advertising Cookies__: These are used to show personalized ads based on your browsing behavior.
+You can manage your preferences and opt out of personalized ads at any time using the cookie consent banner provided by Google.

+For more information on how Google Ads collects and uses data, please refer to Google's Privacy Policy: [Google Privacy & Terms](https://policies.google.com/privacy).

 For more information about the cookies we use and your choices regarding cookies, please visit our Cookies Policy or the Cookies section of our Privacy Policy.

+#### Third-Party Tracking

+We use third-party services to monitor and analyze how the Service is used, including Cloudflare and Google Ads:

+- __Cloudflare:__ Cloudflare is a service that hosts, improves the performance and security of our website.
+It may collect data related to your usage of the Service, including your IP address, to help enhance website security, load balancing, and performance optimization.
+For more information, refer to Cloudflare’s privacy policy: [Cloudflare Privacy Policy](https://www.cloudflare.com/privacypolicy/).
+- __Google Ads:__ We use Google Ads to display advertisements on the Website.
+Google uses cookies to serve personalized ads to users based on their behavior on our site and other sites they visit.
+For more information, see Google’s Privacy Policy: [Google Privacy & Terms](https://policies.google.com/privacy).

 ### Use of Your Personal Data